 Obviously, there is no need to do the actual number crunching in between the messages, so one MC Sim can have multiple threads ("simjobs") each representing a separate CMSIM job - thus a small number of Grid jobs can put a large, realistic load on to R-GMA.
+The Java MC Sim code has been named bossminj.

-In order to analyse the results, an R-GMA Archiver and HistoryProducer are used to store tuples which have been successfully published and received.
+In order to analyse the results, an R-GMA Archiver and HistoryProducer are used to store tuples that have been successfully published and received.
 The HistoryProducer's DB is a representation of the BOSS DB, but it stores a history of received messages rather than just a cumulative update - thus it is possible to compare received with published tuples to verify the test outcome.
 The topology of our scalability testing scheme is shown in fig. 2.

-In essence our procedure is to submit batches of simjobs to the Grid, and see
+In essence our procedure is to submit batches of simjobs and see